coinpal-io/plug_zencart/README.md

 3. Activate the Coinpal ZenCart Gateway

-    Go to your ZenCart admin area and click on Modules -> Payment
+    Navigate to your ZenCart admin area and follow this path: Modules -> Payment.

-    Find the payment method Coinpal, click Install Module
+    Find the payment method named 'Coinpal' and click 'Install Module'.

 ![](./img/install.png)